Useful Notes / Other Australian Towns And Cities

 Australia is one of the most urbanised countries in the world, more so than most countries including the USA, the UK and Canada, but less so than a few other nations like Singapore or Japan.
 In fact in Australia, more than 80% of people live within 100 kilometres of the coast

 .
-Nevertheless, there are notable settlements across the entire country, as opposed to just in Sydney and Melbourne.
+Nevertheless, there are notable settlements across the entire country, as opposed to just Sydney

 New South Wales